publiccodenet/about/activities/codebase-stewardship/activities.md

 Split into four domains, codebase stewardship is at least:

 * Community stewardship
-  * Supporting, consulting on and executing governance
+  * Supporting, consulting on and executing governance and (technical) steering comittees
   * Organizing events
   * Processing feedback and contributions
 * Product marketing stewardship